flaviocopes/nextjs-handbook/README.md

 ![](images/Screen%20Shot%202019-11-04%20at%2013.21.46.png)

-This icon, which is _only visible in development mode_ of course, tells you the page qualifies for automatic static optimization, which basically means that it does not depend on data that needs to be fetched%20at%20invokation time, and it can be prerendered and built as a static HTML file%20at%20build time (when we run `npm run build`).
+This icon, which is _only visible in development mode_ of course, tells you the page qualifies for automatic static optimization, which basically means that it does not depend on data that needs to be fetched at invokation time, and it can be prerendered and built as a static HTML file at build time (when we run `npm run build`).

 Next can determine this by the absence of the `getInitialProps()` method attached to the page component.